 If a patient’s private, protected health information is made public, it can damage them personally.
 Delayed treatments due to disabled websites or stolen data can also threaten health – even lives.

-How to Protect your Website
+How to Make a HIPAA-Compliant Website

 You see then why failing to protect PHI is no small matter, and why at HIPAA Vault, we’ll go to the mat for you.

 If you’re planning a healthcare website in 2023 that will interact with patient information, understand that your site will be targeted.